-How do you convey the therapeutic benefits of massage in a way that makes people pay attention?
+So how do you convey the therapeutic benefits of massage in a way that makes people pay attention?

 You make it about them.

 Brainstorm ideas for advertising massage for wellness.
 Instead of focusing on the features of your offerings, focus on the benefits and outcomes.
-A feature is the modality.
+A feature is a modality.
 The benefit is the reason the modality is used.
 The outcome is the result the treatment provides.

 Feature: Swedish Massage